 Germany 1940 – Compact – 35 mm – Very Rare.

-A specific version was developed for the German intelligence service and military with 2 perpendicular viewfinders (one on the back and one on the side) allowing the camera to be hidden and used from within a suitcase for example.
-The clockwork mechanism allowed for up to 30 shots without needing to rewind.
-The German air force (Luftwaffe) used the Robot II as a bomb damage assessment camera, mounted in the tail of JU87 (Stuka) dive bombers.
+A distinct variant was developed exclusively for the German intelligence service and military.
+Equipped with two perpendicular viewfinders—one on the back and another on the side—this version facilitated hidden usage, even within a suitcase.
+Its clockwork mechanism further enabled up to 30 shots without requiring rewinding.
+The Robot II found its role within the German air force (Luftwaffe) as a bomb damage assessment camera, mounted in the tail of JU87 (Stuka) dive bombers.

 With a significant part of World War II history intertwined with its existence, the Robot II holds a captivating allure as a collectible, encapsulating a remarkable chapter of human ingenuity and wartime application.